 Michel Chapoutier uses only biodynamic farming techniques for all his properties.
 The practice of bio-dynamic farming techniques began in 1991.
 The berries are completely destemmed and fermented in open top fermenters.
 La Mordoree is a small production wine.
 On average, only 500 cases are produced each year.
 The first vintage for this special wine was 1990.

 Chapoutier La Mordoree is a rich, vibrant, wine displaying purity of fruit, silky textures, expansive aromatics and offers the ability to age and develop for 20-30 years.
 However, in many vintages, the wine retains too much oak influences for many tasters.
 In 2014, Michel Chapoutier was named The Wine Personality of the Year the two most important wine critics from France, Michel Bettane and Thierry Desseauve.

-Serving and Decanting Chapoutier Cote Rotie with Wine, Food, Pairing Tips
+Serving Chapoutier Cote Rotie with Wine, Food, Pairing Tips

-Condrieu, the white wine of Chapoutier Cote Rotie is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.
+Condrieu, the white wine of Chapoutier is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.

 M. Chapoutier Wine Tasting Notes

 The top of the line Southern Rhone wine from Chapoutier shows layers of refined, elegant, silky, pure red fruits.
 The freshness, purity and length found here, with all its ripe, si;ky textured kirsch is a turn on.
 I can attest personally to the ageability of this wine, so give it time as it can age for up to 3 decades!
 The wine is produced from 100% old vine Grenache.